UniversalDependencies/udw21/index.md

 ### [SyntaxFest 2021](https://syntaxfest.github.io/), Sofia, 21 to 25 March 2022.

-UDW 2021 will be held at the SyntaxFest in Sofia, during the week of March 21-March 25, 2022.
-The event will be held online or in a hybrid mode, depending on the health situation.
-The proceedings will be published preemptively, in December 2021.
+UDW 2021 will be held at the SyntaxFest online (zoom and gather.town), during the week of March 21-March 25, 2022.
+The proceedings have been published preemptively, in December 2021.

 [Universal Dependencies](http://universaldependencies.org/) (UD) is a